omjadas/election-simulator/README.md

 clasp login
 ```

-Once you have logged in you can run one of the following commands to set up an apps project
+After you have logged in you can run one of the following commands to set up an apps script project

 ```sh
 clasp clone <sheet-id>               # if you wish to clone an existing apps script project, where <sheet-id> is the id of an the existing sheet